ift6758/ift6758.github.io/index.md

 - Mid-term: **15%**
 - Final: **25%**

+ATTENTION regarding fraud and plagiarism: The University of Montreal now has a strict policy in case of fraud or plagiarism.
+If an infraction is found, the professor is required to report to the director of the department.
+An administrative procedure is then automatically triggered with the following consequences: the offense is noted in your file, and a sanction is decided (which can be serious and go to dismissal in case of recidivism).
+It is important that you do the work yourself!

 ## Reading

 - Jake VanderPlas, [Python Data Science Handbook](https://tanthiamhuat.files.wordpress.com/2018/04/pythondatasciencehandbook.pdf), O'Reilly Media; 1 edition (2016) - Free book